 Everyday Life Example

 For example, the Jews (or the Irish) are not considered as separate races Today.
 This means that nowadays the main criteria are a color of skin (and other physical traits) and that race is a superset to ethnicities so that people sharing similar shades of a color of their skin are forming one race.
-In order to be able to define race, visible ingroup differences need to be ignored (such as the differences between the Italians and the Danes).
+In order to be able to define race, visible ingroup differences need to be ignored (such as the differences between the Italians and the Danes).I don´t understand the refrence to Italians and Danes, there is no connection.
 That implies not only that the definition of race has shifted.

 The Textual Connection